zhangyihome/code-push-cli/cli/README.md

 This specifies the relative path to where the generated JS bundle's sourcemap file should be written.
 If left unspecified, sourcemaps will not be generated.

 *NOTE: This parameter can be set using either --sourcemapOutput or -s*

+#### Output directory parameter

+This specifies the relative path to where the assets, JS bundle and sourcemap files should be written.
+If left unspecified, the assets, JS bundle and sourcemap will be copied to the `/tmp/CodePush` folder.

+*NOTE: This parameter can be set using either --outputDir or -o*

 ### Releasing Updates (Cordova)